Jeff is no longer employed by, nor represents, The Walt Disney Company in any way.

 Jeff agreed to it.

-The TEDx Talk’s Going-the-Extra-Inch customer service breakthrough-reveal was a 10-minutes speech.
+The TEDx Talk’s Going-the-Extra-Inch customer service breakthrough-reveal was a 10-minute speech.
 But Jeff wanted to use TED for a dual purpose: to showcase a variety of his trademark audience engagement tools.
 To play that out took an extra 10 minutes sprinkled throughout the content, plus…

 An interesting note, first 90-seconds was unplanned audience energizer – not to be recorded.

-Watch first 90 seconds, notice: (1) Energizer ingeniously turns into purposeful moment.
+Watch those first not-to-be-recorded 90 seconds, notice: (1) Energizer ingeniously turns into purposeful moment.
 (2) Exactly 90 seconds in, Jeff steps back in red dot’s center, takes a deep breath, and launches Talk with a simple question and profound pause.

 Backstory #2 (hidden track #2): Jeff’s content and the paradigm-challenging methods he employs to share it, solve for literally any business issue you can name.